 Not to forget that well-developed oblique muscles look great and complement an overall developed abdominal section.

 How Many Crunches Should I Do a Day to Get a Flat Stomach?

 But crunches will definitely help you on your way to that six pack by developing strong abdominal muscles.
-Combine this with a good diet and cardio and your on your way to a sculpted set of abs.
+Combine this with a good diet and cardio and you’re on your way to a sculpted set of abs….

 However, it is highly recommended that you start slow, with 1-2 sets of 10-15 reps for at least two to three weeks.
-Don’t hesitate to throw in some variation like cable crunches and standing weight plate crunches
+Don’t hesitate to throw in some variation like cable crunches, double crunches, and standing weight plate crunches

 This will help build strength and stability in your supportive muscles.

 Also, you might notice that in the early stages, you may tend to jerk your neck as you lift the body.
 The low reps will help you avoid this.